9 Heart-Centered Ways to Turn Your Art Website Into an Attraction Magnet for Buyers and Readers

 Yes, there’s a small Canva learning curve for those not born in the 1990s or later— but it’s worth the temporary frustration.

-Try pulling the look of your website and brand together bit by bit by using Canva, it will take you five minutes to sign up here.
+Try pulling the look of your website and brand together bit by bit by using Canva, start here.

 Art Website Attraction Magnet #5